 A: A foreign corporation will need to register to do business in the state and obtain a California ID number issued by the California Secretary of State.
-Here is the link to their website.

 Q: If my project is on the waitlist, can I revise my budget and credit estimation?

 A: The initial credit reservation cannot be increased, but a budget and corresponding schedule may be modified to more accurately reflect the anticipated production plan.

 Q: I understand that the contingency amount of up to 10% of all qualified expenditures can be added to the budget when figuring out the tax credit amount.
 Does the contingency get tagged as expenditures or can some of it be tagged as wages?

 A: Neither.
 Contingencies, as well as bonds, need to be set up as contractual charges in the qualified expenditure budget – not a line item.

 Q: Do I need to have the LLC formed in order to submit my application?

 A: No. However, if your project is ranked high enough to be eligible for tax credits, an LLC would need to be formed and a tax payer ID given to the CFC by the Credit Allocation Issuance date.

 Q: The Application form says to submit a budget of qualifying expenditures.
 What’s that?